Bellevue Family Medicine

 How often should my child have a routine pediatric care visit?

 Children should have a routine physical and pediatric care exam every year.
 Parents want their children to be healthy, and one of the best ways of promoting good health is through regular physical exams and checkups.
-For kids 3 years of age and older, that typically means:
+For children 3 years of age and older, that typically means:

 Kids younger than 3 need to be seen more frequently.
-That’s because many disorders initially appear during these years of rapid development, and having more frequent visits more helps the providers at Bellevue Family Medicine identify signs and symptoms of developing problems so treatment can be provided as early as possible.
+That’s because many disorders initially appear during these years of rapid development, and having more frequent visits helps the providers at Bellevue Family Medicine identify signs and symptoms of developing problems so treatment can be provided as early as possible.
 Vaccinations usually occur more frequently during the first three years to help the child develop a strong immune system.